NathanHarrington/NathanHarrington.github.io/content/posts/bmfiddle_styling.md

 The opposite is you put in the work when you are ready to do the work.
 And you control the rest of the inputs so they don't blow up the work.

+You literally work on one thing each and every day: whatever it takes to give you more freedom to meet your purpose and make your stand.